im-dravo/weather-forecast/README.md

 # Docs generation
 After starting the application, the following documentation can be observed.

-### Technical Debt
-Considering the time, the following I am marking as technical debts
-1. Security of the API.
-The application typically needs to be secured with basic authentication, or token based authentication
-2. Extensive testing.
-3. Creating the swagger/open-api doc first and then generating the API POJOs based on that using maven plugin.
-4. Customising the error responses, with the custom error message and error transaction id
-5. Handling the JPA and database action transaction-based
-6. Add extensive API documentations to controllers so that the swagger UI and schemas shows eloborate information about the API
-7. The external api (openweather) URL is hardcoded in infra-api-external package.
-Ideally would need to have this details in environment properties file and then fetched to be used in app.
-This way the values for different environments such as test, production etc can be easily maintains.
-8. Also the API keys needs to be come from external package.
-9. Create DDD based UAT tests using cucumber (for API)
-10. Logging for the app.

 ### Open-api specification
 After running this app, the open-api docs can be seen in this URL: http://localhost:8081/api-docs.